What’s so special about student debt?

 Loan forgiveness also diminishes the incentive for colleges and universities to keep their costs down.
 Student debt is as high as it is mainly because institutions of higher learning are too expensive, with increases perpetually outpacing the rate of inflation.
 Every time the state or federal government tries to come to students’ aid with more in the way of financial assistance, the schools just eat it up by jacking up tuition costs and housing fees.

 Government has an obligation to help the poor, the elderly and the infirm.
-But it doesn’t have an obligation to help those who are perfectly capable of helping themselves.
+It doesn’t have an obligation to help those who are perfectly capable of helping themselves.

 Most of those who go to college — unless they had no business attending in the first place — are able to land jobs, particularly in this tight job market.
 They might have to do without some luxuries while they are paying off their loans, or they might have to work a second job, but they need to be responsible for the choices they made, including taking on student debt while in college.